No Fee Unless You Win

 FACT: The muscles of the neck and upper back are involved in a whiplash injury, so you might experience pain anywhere in that area.
 Do not assume that you do not have whiplash injury just because your neck does not hurt; you might feel the pain in your back instead.

 Sometimes the effects of whiplash injury go away on their own, and sometimes they do not.
-Contact Walton Telken Injury Attorneys in the St. Louis, Missouri area for a legal consultation if you have suffered whiplash injury in a car accident and are thinking of filing a personal injury lawsuit.
+Contact Walton Telken Bragee Injury Attorneys in the St. Louis, Missouri area for a legal consultation if you have suffered whiplash injury in a car accident and are thinking of filing a personal injury lawsuit.